 While I have done my fair share of programmed music, I specialize in recording live musicians.
 I work with all the A list musicians in Nashville for decades so if you want anyone from Derek Wells to Paul Franklin, I can get them for you.

 Mixing is my passion.
 I enjoy getting the sound from inside your head to come out the speakers.
 I mix analogue to get the width and depth that evades the in the box mixers.
-I can even print to 1/2 tape on my Ampex machine if you music demands it.
-Whether it's an entire project, from work tapes to mixing or anything in between, I'd love to help you anyway I can.
+I can even print to 1/2 tape on my Ampex machine if the project demands it.
+I'd love to help you realize your music.